Nxploit/Deepwood/README.md

 ```

 The GUI is now available on screen.
-Note: NiceGUI will automatically reload CFG if you change values.
+Note: Deepwood GUI will automatically reload CFG if you change values.

 ## GUI